wills2133/grabSpotlight/README.md

 a simple tool to grab win10 spotlight pictures

 ### how to use
-1.compile your release executable file
-2.put your executable file to the dir you want to save pictures
+1.compile your release executable file(or just find it in release) 2.put your executable file to the dir you want to save pictures
 3.create a index.txt file with content:
 ```